Evaluation of Position-related Information in Multipath Components for Indoor Positioning: Introduction

-For these measurement setups, we identity the following scenarios of interest: (i) Multipath-ToA (time of arrival) with known synchronization between anchors and agents, (ii) Multipath-TDoA (time difference of arrival) with unknown synchronization between either anchors and agents or also between the individual anchors, and (iii) Multipath-Coop with cooperation between the anchors, monostatic measurements, and possibly additional fixed anchors.
 For a tracking application, we have coined the terms \emph{multipath-assisted indoor navigation and tracking (MINT)} for the bistatic setup \cite{WitrisalICC2012}, and Co-MINT \cite{FroehleICC2013} for the cooperative setup.
 The robustness and accuracy of MINT have been reported in \cite{Meissner2014a,MeissnerICC2014,LeitingerICC2014} and references therein.
 Also, a real-time demonstration system has been realized \cite{MeissnerICC2014}.

-The key contributions of this paper are: \begin{itemize} \item We present a mathematical framework for the quantification of position-related information contained in geometrically modeled specular reflections in (ultra) wideband wireless signals under DM. \item This information is quantified for conventional bistatic, monostatic, and cooperative measurement scenarios, optionally including unknown clock offsets, allowing for important insights that can be used in the design of a localization system. \item The results show the relevance of a site-specific, position-related channel model for indoor positioning and the components it comprises of. \end{itemize}
+The key contributions of this paper are: \begin{itemize} \item We present a mathematical framework for the quantification of position-related information contained in geometrically modeled specular reflections in (ultra) wideband wireless signals under DM. \item This information is quantified for conventional bistatic, monostatic, and cooperative measurement scenarios, optionally including unknown clock offsets, allowing for important insights that can be used in the design of a localization system. \item The results show the relevance of a site-specific, position-related channel model for indoor positioning and the components it comprises of.
+This position-related FIM is a measure for \emph{accuracy} and as a further consequence, it can also be seen as indicator for \emph{robustness}, since it increases with the number of useful MPCs, which also makes algorithms based on multipath-assisted approach more \emph{robust}. \item We validate, using real measurements, the usefulness of the derived bounds and of the introduced signal-to-interference-plus-noise-ratio (SINR) as a measure for position-related information. \end{itemize}

 The paper is organized as follows: Section \ref{sec:model} introduces the geometric-stochastic signal model that is used in Section \ref{sec:CRLB_channel} to derive the CRLB on the position estimation error.
 Section \ref{sec:geometry} describes the relationship between signal parameters and node positions in a generic form.
 These results are used in Section \ref{sec:CRLB_PE} to derive the CRLB for the different scenarios.
 Finally, Sections \ref{sec:results} and \ref{sec:concl} wrap up the paper with results, discussions, and conclusions.